fatwoof/fatwoof.github.io/README.md

 ### Unlocking the Power of Disc Golf Community: Benefits of Joining Us on Discord

-* Engage in real-time discussions and exchange valuable insights with fellow disc golf enthusiasts.
+* Engage in **real-time discussions** and exchange valuable insights with fellow disc golf enthusiasts.
+No Facebook account needed!
+* Meet other disc golfers in your area.
+Easily grow your bag/tag friend group, find more competition, or promote your brand or event.
 * Participate in voice chat sessions to have interactive conversations while discussing strategies or planning meetups.
-* Attend virtual watch parties for disc golf coverage and media.
+* Join/host virtual watch parties for disc golf coverage and media.
+Live stream your event to connect and include others who couldn't attend.